Dynamics of clusters of galaxies with extended $f(\chi)$ gravity

-In order to reproduce the observations, the theoretical mass obtained from our modification to the gravitational acceleration must be equal to the dynamical one coming from the observations, without the inclusion of dark matter, i.e. $M_\mathrm{th} = M_\mathrm{dyn}$.
-This provides an observational procedure to fit the three free parameters $r_s$, $A$ and $B$ of our model.
+In order to reproduce the observations, the theoretical mass obtained from our modification to the gravitational acceleration must be equal to the dynamical mass coming from observations, i.e.~$M_\mathrm{th} = M_\mathrm{dyn}$, without the inclusion of DM.
+This provides an observational procedure to fit the three free parameters of our model ($r_s$, $A$ and $B$).

-\subsection{Chandra clusters sample}
+\subsection{\textit{Chandra} clusters sample}

-Chandra X-ray clusters of galaxies sample can be found in the article of \citet{vikhlinin06} and include the full analysis of 12 clusters: gas density, temperature and total mass profiles.
+For this work, we used 12 X-ray galaxy clusters from the \textit{Chandra} Observatory, analyzed in \citet{Vikhlinin:2005,vikhlinin06}.
+It is a representative sample of low-redshift ($z \sim 0.01-0.2$, with median $z=0.06$), relaxed clusters, with very regular X-ray morphology and weak signs of dynamical activity.
+The effect of evolution is small within such redshift interval \citep{vikhlinin06}, thus we did not include the effects of the expansion of the Universe in our analysis.
+The observations extend to a large fraction of the virial radii, with total masses $M_{500}\footnote{$M_{500}$ is the mass at the radius $r_{500}$, where the density is $500 \rho_\mathrm{crit}$, with $\rho_\mathrm{crit}$ the critical density of the Universe.} \sim (0.5-10) \times 10^{14} \ \mathrm{M}_\odot$, thus the obtained values of the clusters properties (gas density, temperature and total mass profiles) are reliable \citep{vikhlinin06}.

-The observed keV temperatures in clusters of galaxies are interpreted in such a way that the gas is fully ionized and the hot plasma is mainly emitted by free-free radiation processes.
+The keV temperatures observed in clusters of galaxies are interpreted in such a way that the gas is fully ionized and the hot plasma is mainly emitted by free-free radiation processes.